edbullen/dbx-streamlit-app/README.md

 + OAUTH M2M Authentication

 ### Setup:
-The following env vars need to be set:
+The following environment vars need to be set in app.yaml for when the app is deployed to Databricks workspace compute:
 + `DATABRICKS_SERVER_HOSTNAME`  - the Databricks workspace URL, example: `dbc-xxxx.cloud.databricks.com`
-+ `DATABRICKS_CLIENT_ID`  - The OAUTH client ID
-+ `DATABRICKS_CLIENT_SECRET`  - The OAUTH secret
 + `DATABRICKS_HTTP_PATH` - The SQL warehouse URL, example: `/sql/1.0/warehouses/xxxx`

+There is no need to set up a service principle for connecting the to the warehouse (this is only needed for local dev environment testing).
+See the next section for granting access on the warehouse.

+The command to run the app is set in the app.yaml file:

++ `command: ["streamlit", "run", "app.py"]`

 #### Configuring the SQL Warehouse and Access

-`DATABRICKS_HTTP_PATH` must be custom configured in the app.yaml file to match the SQL Warehouse that will be used.
+`DATABRICKS_HTTP_PATH` must be custom configured in the `app.yaml` file to match the SQL Warehouse that will be used.

 - Grant access to the App to use the SQL Warehouse.
 - Edit, click "Next" to get to App resources, add SQL Warehouse